LADSoft/OrangeC/doc/Technical Documentation/Compiler IPC format.md

 e.g. for a structure defined with a value there would be several data references, usually one per member unless the member is itself a structure or array and then those elements get enumerated.

-For example the DT_UINT stream type is followed by a 4-byte integer value, while the DT_SYM would be followed by a symbol index; it is defining a symbolic label in the text.
-ST_SYMREF would be followed by a symbol reference and would define data which is the reference to a symbol.
+For example the DT_UINT stream type is followed by a 4-byte integer value, while the DT_DEFINITION would be followed by a symbol index; it is defining a symbolic label in the text.
+DT_SYM would be followed by a symbol reference and would define data which is the reference to a symbol.
 And so forth.
 The backend can parse this data directly into an ASM file or into segments...